- Coaching and Development

 Can I create a coaching session that is not associated with any measure?
 What about coaching associated with multiple measures?

-Both of these are capabilities being considered for future development.
+Both of these are capabilities being targeted for future development.

 Why is there a column titled “Resource”?
 Why isn’t it “Coach”?